PrinceZuko10/Fastapi-Test-Automation/README.md

-# FastAPI Backend with Automated Testing and CI/CD Integration
+# FastAPI Backend with Automated Testing and CI/CD Integration 🚀

-This project demonstrates how to set up a basic FastAPI backend, automate API testing with Python, and integrate tests into a GitHub Actions CI/CD pipeline.
+This project demonstrates how to set up a basic **FastAPI** backend, automate API testing with Python, and integrate tests into a **GitHub Actions CI/CD pipeline**.
 The primary goal is to understand backend API test automation, GitHub Actions for continuous testing, and broader DevOps workflows.

 ---

-## Project Overview
+## Project Overview 📋

 ### Features
-1. **FastAPI Server**: Provides endpoints for basic mathematical operations - addition, subtraction, and multiplication.
+- **FastAPI Server**: Provides endpoints for basic mathematical operations - addition, subtraction, and multiplication. ➕ ➖ ✖️
-2. **Automated Testing**: Uses `requests` and `pytest` to test the API endpoints.
+- **Automated Testing**: Uses `requests` and `pytest` to test the API endpoints. ✅
-3. **CI/CD Pipeline**: Integrated with GitHub Actions for continuous testing on code changes.
+- **CI/CD Pipeline**: Integrated with GitHub Actions for continuous testing on code changes. 🔄
-4. **Real-World Expansion**: Framework can be extended to include databases, authentication, and performance testing.
+- **Real-World Expansion**: Framework can be extended to include databases, authentication, and performance testing. 🏗️

 ---

-## Setup Instructions
+## Setup Instructions ⚙️

-### Task 1: Set Up the FastAPI Server
+### Task 1: Set Up the FastAPI Server 🖥️
 1. **Install Required Packages**:
     ```bash
     pip install fastapi uvicorn